-Tropicana’s new packaging received a lot of criticism from customers, especially on social networks.
+However, Tropicana’s new packaging received a lot of criticism from customers, especially on social networks.
 They complained the new packaging looked too much like a cheap imitation or a generic store brand — not the product they regularly bought.

-Two months after launching the new design, Tropicana’s sales dropped by 20%, representing a loss of 30 million dollars.
-It eventually had to restore the original version of the packaging.
+Two months after launching the new design, Tropicana’s sales dropped by 20%, representing a loss of $30 million.
+The brand eventually had to restore its original version of the packaging.

-Neil Campbell, president at Tropicana North America in Chicago, explained their rebranding failure:
+Neil Campbell, president at Tropicana North America in Chicago, explained their rebranding failure by saying:

-“We underestimated the deep emotional bond .
-Those consumers are very important to us, so we responded.
+“We underestimated the deep emotional bond (they had with the original packaging).
+Those consumers are very important to us, so we responded. (...)
 What we didn’t get was the passion this very loyal small group of consumers has.
 That wasn’t something that came out in the research.”

-In theory, it can be a good marketing stunt.
+In theory, it could be a good marketing stunt.
 There’s no such thing as bad publicity, right?
-But the trade-off is that people, especially those who haven’t used your products, may ultimately harbor negativity toward your brand.
+But the trade-off is that people — especially those who haven’t used your products — may ultimately harbor negativity toward your brand.
 This is more likely to happen if your new brand is totally different from your current market position.
 No one may believe your rebrand, which potentially also makes you lose their trust.

-"It is so easy for marketers to forget how serious people take their brands, and so using a fake rebrand as a short-term promotion, while not without upside in getting attention, really undermines the brand’s long-term value”, said Paul Sears, Executive Vice President of Integrated Marketing at Allison+Partners.
+"It is so easy for marketers to forget how serious people take their brands, and so using a fake rebrand as a short-term promotion, while not without upside in getting attention, really undermines the brand’s long-term value."

 Mini Case Study: IHOP

 For over 60 years, IHOP has positioned itself as a breakfast destination for pancakes.
 In 2018, IHOP teased a name change from IHOP to IHOb — including a dramatic flipping of the “p” in its logo to a “b,” opening the doors to the lunch and dinner markets.
-The rebrand didn’t include changing its logo, colors, or much of its visual identity.
+However, the rebrand didn’t include changing its logo, colors, or much of its visual identity.

 IHOP’s tweet caused a viral discussion on social media, drawing both praise for what many saw as a strategic move and criticism for what others saw as a flop or a failed rebrand.

-Despite all the buzz around the IHOB tweet, IHOP later reverted to its long-standing name on its 60th birthday.
-The company confirmed that it faked its name change to IHOB as a publicity stunt to promote its burgers.
-The rebranding effort didn’t significantly increase its burger sales but many mixed reactions and confusion.
+Despite all the buzz around the IHOb tweet, IHOP later reverted to its long-standing name on its 60th birthday.
+The company confirmed that it faked its name change to IHOb as a publicity stunt to promote its burgers.
+However, the rebranding effort didn’t significantly increase its burger sales and, instead, brought on mixed reactions and confusion.

-Everyone knows logos are essential, but a successful rebrand is about more than just the logo.
+Everyone knows logos are an essential part of a brand's identity — but a successful rebrand is about more than just the logo.
 When you put all of your rebranding efforts into just the logo, you’re missing the mark.

 A rebrand should represent a fundamental shift in how you position your business and how you’re different than before.
 Sure, the logo design will be a part of this.
 But the rationale behind the initiative and the outcome you’re hoping to achieve should be the most important.

-Uber’s failure in logo redesign in 2016 left the world some crucial lessons.
+Uber’s failure in logo redesign in 2016 left the world with some crucial lessons.